alexmcdonald11/apiops/documentation/NamingConventions.md

-# APIs
+## APIs

-## Display Name
+### Display Name

-### Convention
+Convention: <API Type> - <Backend System/Consumer?> - <Process?> - <Entity?> - <Internet Facing or Not>

-<API Type> - <Backend System/Consumer?> - <Process?> - <Entity?> - <Internet Facing or Not>
+* API Type – Mandatory for all API Names

-API Type – Mandatory for all API Names
+* Backend System – Only applicable for System APIs
-Backend System – Only applicable for System APIs Consumer – Only applicable for Consumer APIs
+* Consumer – Only applicable for Consumer APIs
-Process – Only applicable for Process APIs
+* Process – Only applicable for Process APIs
-Entity – Only applicable for Data or may be System APIs
+* Entity – Only applicable for Data or may be System APIs

-### Examples
+Examples:

 * System Events - SmartRecruiters - External
 * System Aggregate - SmartRecruiters - Internal